 Similarly, that cloud consultancy that I struggled to pronounce has similarly addressed this challenge with their users and onboarding issues.

-By switching to and leveraging some of our enterprise security solutions with our Zero Trust principles, their security team has been able to spool folks up much quicker.
+By switching to and some of our enterprise security solutions with our Zero Trust principles, their security team has been able to spool folks out much quicker.

-If you think about regaining control, if you think about adding back productivity and time in IT and security professionals' days in terms of helping them provide more scalable and more secure organizations, it's really about that single pane of glass, that simplified interface, and really that's our focus.
+If you think about regaining control, if you think about adding back productivity and time in IT and security professionals days in terms of helping them provide more scalable and more secure organizations, it's really about that single pane of glass, that simplified interface.

 The fashion retailer I mentioned earlier has benefited from this.